saint4lord/Signify-app/README.md

 ---

 Together, let's make technology accessible to everyone.
-Join us on this journey to create a world where no one is left behind.
+Join me on this journey to create a world where no one is left behind.

 ---